 Although the Approach is flexible, the order of the questions in the Responsibilities Framework is deliberately chosen and somewhat path dependent, so it is recommended that they be followed in the order in which they are presented.
 If you are doing this as an individual exercise, we have found that it works best if you use a table to capture your answers, based on the table on page 25.
-You can download this table's template here: https://bit.ly/3cy058X.
+You can download this table's template from the BASIC website at basicint.org/responsibilities-framework-template.

-If you are using the Responsibilities Framework as a group, you may want to create a physical table on a large piece of paper or a shared electronic document that you can all edit at once.
-However, filling out the table should be of secondary importance, insofar as it should not detract from the quality of the conversation.
+If you are using the Responsibilities Framework as a group, you will need to be able to see the table all together.
+There are two main ways to do this.
+First, by translating sections of the Framework onto large pieces of paper, which can be put at the centre of a table or pinned onto a wall - in the past, BASIC/ICCS have used Post-it notes to record answers, which makes the exercise more interactive and allows answers to be moved around as needed.
+Second, by using a shared electronic document that everyone can edit at once.
+However, bear in mind that filling out the table should be of secondary importance, insofar as it should not detract from the quality of the conversation.
 In such cases, it may be helpful to appoint one member who is familiar with this Toolkit to guide the process; a separate person might be elected penholder.
 A Facilitator's Guide for one form of dialogue is provided in Annex 1.